Weibo Awards

-Weibo Awards (Chinese: 微博之夜) or commonly known as Weibo Night, is a comprehensive honor ceremony hosted by Sina in mainland China.
+Weibo Awards (Chinese: 微博之夜), also known as Weibo Night, is a comprehensive honor ceremony hosted by Sina in mainland China.
 It was founded in 2004.
 The honor ceremony is a comprehensive honor ceremony for the annual inventory and selection of hot people and hot events of the year.
 It was formerly known as Sina.com Top Ten News Selection of the Year, Sina Network China Annual Selection, and Sina Network Ceremony.

 The important awards of Weibo Night are: Film of the Year, TV Series of the Year and Director of the Year.
 The honor results are determined by Sina Weibo's annual "Weibo Index" to determine the candidates for each honor, and then make the final evaluation based on the number of votes of the candidates' netizens and comprehensive expert opinions.

 History

-Since 2000, every December, Sina and Southern Weekly will host the "Southern Weekend-Sina Annual Person Selection"; since 2002, every January, Sina and Xinhuanet will held the "Annual Top 10 Domestic and International News Selection Activities”.
+Since 2000, every December, Sina and Southern Weekly will host the "Southern Weekend-Sina Annual Person Selection"; since 2002, every January, Sina and Xinhuanet will held the "Annual Top 10 Domestic and International News Selection Activities".
 These two annual selection activities are also the embryonic form of Weibo Night.

 In January 2004, Sina teamed up with Southern Weekly and Xinhuanet to hold the "Sina.com 2003 Top Ten News Selection Awards Gala (1st Weibo Night)".

 In December 2004, Southern Weekly began to independently hold the "Person of the Year Selection"; in the same month, Xinhuanet stopped holding the "Annual Top 10 Domestic and International News Selection Activities".

 In January 2005, it officially changed its name to "Sina Network China Annual Selection Awards Gala", and Sina independently held "Sina 2004 Network China Annual Selection Awards Gala (2nd Weibo Night)".

 In January 2006, it officially changed its name to "Sina Network Festival" and held "Sina 2005 Network Festival (3rd Weibo Night)".

 In January 2007, Sina joined hands with a TV platform for the first time, and the Sina 2006 Network Ceremony (the 4th Weibo Night) was broadcast on Jiangxi Satellite TV.

 In January 2012, it officially changed its name to "Weibo Night" and held "2011 Weibo Night (9th Weibo Night)".
 In the same year, Zhejiang Weibo Night [11] was added.

 In January 2013, Hubei Weibo Night and Anhui Weibo Night [13] were added.

 In January 2017, Shaanxi Weibo Night was added.

 In December 2019, Hunan Weibo Night was added.

-Selection Rules
+Selection rules

 There are 5 lists in Weibo Night, namely Annual Event, Annual Person, Annual Buzzword, Weibo King, and Weibo Queen.
 These include the hot events and figures that attracted the most attention from netizens on Weibo last year.
 According to the microblog topic popularity value corresponding to the event (or person) on the list and the personal microblog reading volume, the ranking is selected, classified and sorted into the list.
 The ranking is determined by netizens' voting.

 The specific voting method of netizens is as follows: